Skip to content

 Attrition audits a prestige machine when a prepared opponent uses cheap weapons, infrastructure pressure, and time to make an expensive military order spend down the aura that made its power look self-evident.

 The boundary matters.
 Nation As God-Machine owns population, school, welfare, industry, and war as national machinery.
-Power As Alchemy owns money as trained belief.
+Dollar Hegemony owns the reserve system that forces demand for dollars and Treasuries; Power As Alchemy owns the deeper conversion where monetary symbols become lived reality.
 This page owns the strategic conversion from monetary circulation to coercive access control, and the attrition method that can make control itself become expensive.

 The 2026-01-25 interview on China and American decline gives the same chokepoint lens an East Asian version.
 Jiang does not frame the South China Sea first as a romance of expansion.
 He says China’s posture is conservative because the country can be blockaded by the first island chainLoading source trail: overseas markets are the lifeblood of the economy, a third of food and three quarters of oil come from abroad, and the Strait of Malacca makes the route vulnerable.
 A military presence in the South China Sea is therefore, in his account, a material hedge against being choked.